stormchaserroleplaying/heroesinthestorm/Characters/Lineages/Demonic/index.md

 ## Special Abilities

 ### Demonic Arsenal
-You can manifest claws (treated as blades) as well as scales, chitin, or other inhuman defensive features at will (treated as armour).
+You can manifest claws (treated as blades), as well as scales, chitin, or other inhuman defensive features (treated as armour).
 If you already have armour, gain heavy armour.
+These transformations can be called for at will.

 ### Spontaneous Mutation
 Your physiology resonates with the seed of chaos that lies within your soul, allowing you to warp and alter your body with ease.
 You may Channel in order to shift your form, alter your appearance, or manifest new bodily adaptations.

 ### Caustic Blood
-When you suffer harm after an enemy has physically attacked you, you may tick your Ability Clock to make a Skirmish Chance roll as your volatile blood sprays out at them from your wound.
+When you suffer harm after an enemy has physically attacked you, you may tick your Ability Clock to make a Skirmish action roll as your volatile blood sprays out at them from your wound.

 ### Horrific Transformation
-You tick your Ability Clock twice to allow the undefinable power of the Abyss to spread unchecked through your body.
+You may tick your Ability Clock twice to allow the undefinable power of the Abyss to spread unchecked through your body.
 You develop two of the listed traits, and may push yourself or take a Devil’s Bargain for more.
 * Serrated claws capable of scaling walls and ceilings.
 * Your form grows to twice its normal size.
-* Your bones warp into flexible cartilage that allows for greater mobility and damage resistance.
+* Your bones warp into flexible cartilage that allows for greater mobility.
 * Many eyes cover the upper portion of your face, allowing enhanced sight able to pierce magical influence and illusion.

 ### Sanguine Plague